SSWConsulting/SSW.Rules.Content/rules/allocate-the-expenses-to-the-offices/rule.md

 The allocation process should undergo a review by someone with accounting expertise to ensure the accuracy and consistency of the allocation results.

 The company rules governing the allocation process should be effectively communicated to all relevant parties.
-This includes accounting staff, managers of each office, and any other employees involved in the expense tracking and reporting process.
-This communication is essential to ensure that everyone is on the same page and understands their role in the process.